nicolaievpustelnik/EcommerceCart-JS-PHP/README.md

 1. You can add, delete and modify shopping cart products.

-2. you can simulate a purchase with mercadolibre or pypal
+2. you can simulate a purchase with mercadolibre or paypal